voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 4. [Initializing the components](#initializing-the-components)
 5. [Best Practices for Resizing the Canvas](#best-practices-for-resizing-the-canvas)

-To learn more about the annotation widget, visit [OpenTok Annotations Widget for JavaScript](https://github.com/opentok/annotation-widget/tree/js).
+To learn more about the annotation accelerator pack, see the [OpenTok Annotation Accelerator Pack for JavaScript](https://github.com/opentok/annotation-acc-pack/tree/master/js) on Github.

 ### Web Page Design

 While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
-You can specify toolbar items, colors, icons, and other options for the annotation widget via the common layer.
-For details about the one-to-one communication audio-video aspects of the design, see the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps/tree/master/one-to-one-sample-app/js) and [OpenTok Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common/).
+You can specify toolbar items, colors, icons, and other options for the annotation widget directly or via the common layer.
+For details about the one-to-one communication audio-video aspects of the design, see the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps/tree/master/one-to-one-sample-app/js).
 The sample app has the following design:

 * **[app.js](./sample-app/public/js/app.js)**: This is where you specify the **Session ID**, **Token**, and **API key**.
 This file contains functionality supporting the view layer and button click events, initializes the session, instantiates the one-to-one communication layer, and listens for stream and call events.

-* **[accelerator-pack.js](./sample-app/public/js/components/accelerator-pack.js)**: The TokBox Common Accelerator Session Pack is a common layer that permits all accelerators to share the same OpenTok session, API Key, and other related information, and is required whenever you use any of the OpenTok accelerators.
-This layer handles communication between the client and any required components, such as screen sharing and text chat, which are instantiated in this layer.
-Each component can define its events, which are then registered in this common layer.
+* **[accelerator-pack.js](./sample-app/public/js/components/accelerator-pack.js)**: A common layer used to manage multiple accelerator packs.
+This layer also provides an API which allows communication between the client and individual accelerator packs via methods and events.

 * **[opentok-annotation.js](./opentok.js-ss-annotation/src/acc-pack-annotation.js)**: This contains the constructor for the annotation component used over video or a shared screen.
 In the sample application build process, opentok-annotation.js (this file) and opentok-screen-sharing.js are combined into the screenshare-annotation-acc-pack.js.

 * **[opentok-screensharing.js](./opentok.js-ss-annotation/src/opentok-screen-sharing.js)**: This contains the constructor for the screen sharing component.
 In the sample application build process, opentok-annotation.js and opentok-screensharing.js  (this file) are combined into the screenshare-annotation-acc-pack.js.

-* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Sample)._ Defines the annotation component that can be used with screen sharing, the screensharing component, and the one-to-one communication layer used in the sample application.
-Both the publisher and subscriber can annotate the shared screen.
+	* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Sample)._ A composite of the `opentok-annotation` and `opentok-screensharing` components above.

 * **[CSS files](./sample-app/public/css)**: Defines the client UI style.

 * **[index.html](web/index.html)**: This web page provides you with a quick start if you don't already have a web page making calls against OpenTok.js (via accelerator-pack.js) and opentok-annotation.js.
 Its <head> element loads the OpenTok.js library, Annotation library, and other dependencies, and its <body> element implements the UI container for the controls on your page.